bhushantbn/job_schedular/README.md

-# Daily Senior Quality Analyst Job Search (Ahmedabad)
+# Daily Job Search By Location

-This project automates the process of searching for **Senior Quality Analyst** jobs at top companies in **Ahmedabad** and sends the results to your email daily at **12 noon IST** using GitHub Actions.
+This project automates the process of searching for **Senior Quality Analyst** jobs at top companies in **Location** and sends the results to your email daily at **12 noon TIME** using GitHub Actions.

 ---